Only registred users can make comments

 Space Grocery Shop App

-Let's build the cool Space Grocery Shop, a Flask application that sells Space Bananas.
+Let's build a cool Space Grocery Shop, a Flask application that sells Space Bananas.
 They’re allegedly healthy, radioactive, and are the favorite snack of space monkeys.

 Install Flask: